Installation, Configuration and Operation on Linux

 Odilon configuration is defined in file ./config/odilon.properties

-A bare minimum odilon.properties file could look something like this:
+A bare minimum odilon.properties file:

 server.port=9234